 I am looking for examples of OC622 and OC623.
 If you know where I can obtain them, or have have some for sale or trade, please

-Most of the low-power transistors with the AC or AF prefix are in the tall TO-18-long (non-standard) outline such as this AC150.
+Many of the low-power transistors with the AC or AF prefix are in the tall TO-18-long (non-standard) outline such as this AC150.

 Some types are embedded in an aluminium block heatsink like this AC188K (itself rivetted to an aluminium plate).
-These often have a suffix K for 'Kühlkörper' but I have a number of AC117 that do not.
+These often have a suffix K for 'Kühlkörper' but I have a number of AC117 with heatsink that do not.

 I don't intend to show them, but of course Telefunken went on to issue many silicon transistors and diodes.